Can the brain modify our microbiota?

 Studies that involve subjecting humans to unusual stress would not be considered ethical or acceptable, so we have to look at the microbiota of people with chronic psychological illnesses, such as depression or anxiety.

-These are correlational studies, which only tell us that there is a link between the microbiota and some other condition, but cannot explain what causes what.
+These are correlational studies, which only tell us that there is a link between the microbiota and some conditions but cannot explain what causes what.

 In conclusion, we can say that the relationship between brain, gut and microbiota is truly circular, and an alteration in this equilibrium can affect both poles of this axis.

-The gut and the gut microbiota have been described in some study as one of the guardians of the brain.
+The gut and the gut microbiota have been described in some studies as one of the guardians of the brain.

 This is probably true, but it’s also true that we - our minds and our brain - can and should defend a healthy microbiota and enjoy the benefits of a healthy gut-brain axis.